grikdotnet/generics/README.md

 * Parsing PHP code that contains generics in an autoloader.
 * Generation of a virtual class for a concrete type.
 * Altering the source code of the loaded classes.
-A concrete type defined in the attribute for a methods parameters is added to parameter declaration.
+A concrete type defined in the attribute for methods parameters is added to parameter declaration.
 * A stream wrapper to load virtual classes with include() that uses opcache.
-* The \Generics\TypeError exception with the correct error message and a backtrace.
+* The TypeError exception with the correct error message and a backtrace.
+* Caching the generated concrete classes in opcache, as well as results of parsing the template classes, avoiding overhead in runtime.

 ### Can be implemented
-* Caching the generated concrete classes in opcache, as well as results of parsing of the template classes, and completely avoiding overhead in runtime.
 * Generic union types
 * Generic types for property hooks in PHP 8.4
 * Generic return types